G18SSY/HarvestForecast.Client/README.md

 - Your favourite IDE or text editor
 - .NET 6 SDK (older version may work but I haven't tried them)

-This project will be built using [NUKE](https://www.nuke.build/index.html) and GitHub actions.
+This project is built using [NUKE](https://www.nuke.build/index.html) and GitHub actions.
 You can run the build locally by installing Nuke and running it's default command:
 ```shell
 dotnet tool install Nuke.GlobalTool --global
 nuke